Tashkent Planetarium: About

-Tashkent Planetarium was established by edict №649 of "Cabinet of Ministers of Republic Uzbekistan" on 3 November 2003, by decision of Tashkent city municipality of 7 November 2003 №748.
+Tashkent Planetarium was established by edict No.649 of "Cabinet of Ministers of Republic Uzbekistan" on 3 November 2003, by decision of Tashkent city municipality of 7 November 2003 No.748.
 The Planetarium is nowadays controlled by the controlling unit of Tashkent city municipality which focuses on culture and sport.

 There are two main halls at the Planetarium, and each hall has its own functions.
 The first hall is mainly built for showing the Solar System and space, using Japanese technologies.
 The second hall contains artefacts, where visitors can learn more about specific planets and about Earth.

 In 2008 a group of scientists at Tashkent Planetarium discovered the new planet "Samarkand".